QubesOS/qubes-doc/user/security-in-qubes/yubi-key.md

        echo -n "$password" | openssl dgst -sha1

 7. Edit `/etc/pam.d/login` in dom0.
    Add this line at the beginning:

        auth include yubikey

-8. Edit `/etc/pam.d/xscreensaver` (or appropriate file if you are using other screen locker program) in dom0.
+8. Edit `/etc/pam.d/xscreensaver` (or appropriate file if you are using screen locker program) in dom0.
    Add this line at the beginning:

         auth include yubikey

 9. Edit `/etc/pam.d/lightdm` (or appropriate file if you are using other display manager) in dom0.
    Add this line at the beginning:

         auth include yubikey